dwiegreffe/mdsrv-web/faq.md

 - Turning off the visibility for structures/trajectories/components
 - Showing only parts of structures/trajectories/components

-For further details on possible customization options, please refert to the dokumentation of Mol*: https://molstar.org/viewer-docs/
+For further details on possible customization options, please refert to the [documentation of Mol*](https://molstar.org/viewer-docs/).
 </div></p></details>

 </div>